 Meanwhile, Disney's Fantasia Gardens Miniature Golf Course embraces all the colors and sounds of the iconic "Fantasia" Disney movie.
 Located across from the Swan and Dolphin resorts, this 18-hole course features characters like Mickey Mouse as the Magician's Apprentice as well as music from some of history's greatest composers, which are also featured in the film.

-If you'd rather relax during your vacation to Disney World, consider booking a full day of pampering at one of the many spas and health clubs located on the Disney properties.
+If you'd rather relax during your vacation, consider booking a full day of pampering at one of the many spas and health clubs located on the Disney properties.

 Disney's Coronado Springs Resort features La Vida Health Club, where you can check yourself into a salon or massage treatment, while the Mandara Spa at Walt Disney World Dolphin Hotel offers a full range of spa services.
 However, for the best spa treatment Disney World has to offer, head to Senses, a Disney Spa and Salon at Disney's Grand Floridian Resort where you can indulge in facials, water therapy, massages, and full-body treatments.